Mariners make early offseason move landing Teoscar Hernández - WHIZ News

+SEATTLE (AP) — Teoscar Hernández was tuned into the rumors on television and social media so he wasn’t blindsided when the call came that he was moving on from Toronto.

+“I kind of like was waiting for something to happen, but it’s always a surprise for a player, I think,” Hernández said.

-SEATTLE (AP) — The Seattle Mariners made one of the first big moves of the offseason by acquiring outfielder Teoscar Hernández from the Toronto Blue Jays in exchange for two pitchers on Wednesday.
+The Seattle Mariners made one of the first big moves of the offseason Wednesday by acquiring Hernández from the Blue Jays in exchange for two pitchers.

-Fresh off the team’s first playoff appearance in more than two decades, the Mariners added a slugging right-handed bat to their lineup with the acquisition of Hernández and addressed one of their offseason needs by finding a corner outfielder.
+Fresh off the team’s first playoff appearance in more than two decades, the Mariners added a slugging right-handed bat to their lineup with the move and addressed one of their offseason needs by finding a corner outfielder.

+Seattle’s playoff run included a two-game sweep of Hernández and the Blue Jays in the AL wild-card series.

+“What I see that this team is capable of, it’s pretty awesome,” Hernández said.
+“And now being a part of that it’s pretty exciting for me.”

 Hernández hit .267 with 25 home runs and 77 RBIs in 131 games last season for the Blue Jays and joined Mookie Betts as the only outfielders in baseball with at least 35 doubles and 25 homers.
 Hernández was an All-Star starter in 2021 and finished that season hitting .296 with 32 homers and 116 RBIs for Toronto.